TeamCritterFinder/CritterFinder/README.md

 * [X] A user should be able to tap on a swipe card from the pet browser view and be shown more details about the pet
 * [X] A user should be able to mark pets she is interested in learning more about as favorites and then view her list of favorite pets
 * [X] A user should be able to search by breed
-* [ ] A user should see a Pet's breed on the swipe card, favorites view and details view
+* [X] A user should see a Pet's breed on the details view
-* [ ] Don't resurface pets the user is not interested in seeing
 * [X] A user should be able to see contact information about the shelter for a pet
 * [X] A user should be able to reach out to the shelter via e-mail from the details activity
-* [ ] The information design should be complete for the swipe card view (a user should be able to see name, age, breed, and size).
+* [X] The information design should be complete for the swipe card view (a user should be able to see name, sex).
-* [ ] The information design should be complete for the favorites view (a user should be able to see name, age, breed, and size).
+* [ ] The information design should be complete for the favorites view (a user should be able to see name, age, breed).
 * [ ] The information design should be complete for the details view (a user should be able to see name, age, breed, size, description, contact info)
 * [X] A user should be able to see multiple images of the pet from the details screen